Heritage Times

-Indian Mutiny and Loot of Delhi:
+Indian Mutiny and the Siege of Delhi

 There were no security and no law and order.
 Protector became the persecutor.
-Victorious East Indian Company Army’s goal was to rob as much as they can.
+Victorious East Indian Company Army’s goal was to rob as much as they could.
 They didn’t spare the non-combatant general population of Delhi.
 Victory seemed to intoxicate them and looting sprees commenced.
 The Muslim population of the walled city was the most who suffered.
 The company army started early in the morning for the search of hidden treasures, they evicted inhabitants and demolished their houses, walls and roofs in order to find out concealed possessions.
-Below is an account from the famous book:
+The siege of Delhi was one of the decisive conflicts of the Indian Rebellion of 1857.

 Meanwhile the prize agents got to work.
 Mrs Mutter described her husband setting off after breakfast: